m4ttsch/omscs-notes-notes/robotics-ai-techniques/welcome.md

 Here are my notes from when I took RAIT in OMSCS during Summer 2020.

 Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/cs373).
 Within each document, the headings correspond to the videos within that lesson.
-Usually, I omit any introductory or summary videos.
+Usually, I omit any introductory or summary videos, as well the as office hours lessons.

 ## Textbook Information